salrashid123/gcp_tokendistributor/README.md

 At that point, the image hash value will be saved into Firestore `R0OB1dVupyp/rNcb2/5Bfrx9uKjdjDNAPM9kUS7UiaI=`  using the `vm_id=2503055333933721897` in firestore document key.
 Every time the TokenClient makes a request for a security token, the TokenServer will lookup the document and verify the image hash is still the one that was authorized.

+The output also shows the unique `Fingerprint` of the VM `2020/07/22 09:47:32 Image Fingerprint: [yM8bKId-VQA=]`.
+Eventually this data should also get saved into Firestore and validated by the TokenServer.

 ```
 2020/06/23 09:47:32 tc-16a39413  us-central1-a  7953211237324536786
 2020/06/23 09:47:32 Found  VM instanceID "7953211237324536786"